2025-26 Edition

 Zuzanna S. Siwy, Ph.D.
 Silesian University of Technology, Professor of Physics and Astronomy; Biomedical Engineering; Chemistry

 Quinton Smith, Ph.D.
-John Hopkins University, Assistant Professor of Chemical and Biomolecular Engineering; Biomedical Engineering (pluripotent stem cells, regenerative medicine, organoids, microfluidics, tissue engineering)
+John Hopkins University, Assistant Professor of Chemical and Biomolecular Engineering; Biomedical Engineering; Materials Science and Engineering (pluripotent stem cells, regenerative medicine, organoids, microfluidics, tissue engineering)

 Ramesh Srinivasan, Ph.D.
-Tulane University, Professor of Cognitive Sciences; Biomedical Engineering (perception, attention, decision-making, cognitive and clinical neuroscience)
+Tulane University, Professor of Cognitive Sciences; Biomedical Engineering (brain networks, decision making, attention, coordination, multi-brain dynamics)

 Julian F. Thayer, Ph.D.
-New York University, Distinguished Professor of Psychological Science; Biomedical Engineering (health psychology, psychopathology, health disparities, heart rate variability, emotions, stress)
+New York University, Distinguished Professor of Psychology; Biomedical Engineering (health psychology, psychopathology, health disparities, heart rate variability, emotions, stress)

 Peter Tseng, Ph.D.
-University of California, Los Angeles, Associate Professor of Electrical Engineering and Computer Science; Biomedical Engineering ((bio) Micro-Electro-Mechanical systems, wearable technology, materials-by-design, bioelectromagnetism, nanotechnology)
+University of California, Los Angeles, Assistant Professor of Electrical Engineering and Computer Science; Biomedical Engineering ((bio) Micro-Electro-Mechanical systems, wearable technology, materials-by-design, bioelectromagnetism, nanotechnology)

 Vasan Venugopalan, Sc.D.
-Massachusetts Institute of Technology, Department Chair and Professor of Chemical and Biomolecular Engineering; Biomedical Engineering; Mechanical and Aerospace Engineering; Surgery (laser-generated thermal, mechanical and radiative transport processes for application in medical diagnostics, imaging, therapeutics, biotechnology)
+Massachusetts Institute of Technology, Department Chair and Professor of Chemical and Biomolecular Engineering; Biomedical Engineering; Materials Science and Engineering; Mechanical and Aerospace Engineering; Surgery (laser-generated thermal, mechanical and radiative transport processes for application in medical diagnostics, imaging, therapeutics, biotechnology)

 Szu-Wen Wang, Ph.D.
 Stanford University, Professor of Chemical and Biomolecular Engineering; Biomedical Engineering (bioinspired materials, immunomodulatory materials, nanoparticle vaccines, therapeutics, protein engineering, drug delivery)

 Brian J-F Wong, M.D.
-Johns Hopkins University, Professor of Otolaryngology; Biomedical Engineering
+Johns Hopkins University, Director of the Division of Facial Plastic Surgery and Professor of Otolaryngology; Biomedical Engineering

 Xiangmin Xu, Ph.D.
-Vanderbilt University, Chancellor's Professor of Anatomy and Neurobiology; Biomedical Engineering; Computer Science
+Vanderbilt University, Director of Center for Neural Central Mapping and Chancellor's Professor of Anatomy and Neurobiology; Biomedical Engineering; Computer Science; Microbiology and Molecular Genetics

 Albert Fan Yee, Ph.D.
 University of California, Berkeley, Professor Emeritus of Chemical and Biomolecular Engineering; Biomedical Engineering